Asin (band): Later years

-Between the late 1990s and early 2000s, Nene or Asin as she is known among her fans in Cagayan province up north, frequented her friend Willi Catral for some gigs.
-Her frequent visit to Tuguegarao has help her establish contacts with environment groups like the Sierra Madre Outdoor Club.
+Between the late 1990s and early 2000s, Nene, or Asin as she is known among her fans in Cagayan province in the Philippines' north, frequented her friend Willi Catral who arranged for some gigs.
+Her frequent visits to Tuguegarao helped her establish contacts with environmental groups like the Sierra Madre Outdoor Club.

-In 2000, Craig Burrows, MBE, originally from England but a long term resident of the Philippines, came up with the idea to bring together the remaining members of the group and make an album.
-He first spoke with Nonoy who eagerly agreed and later brought Nene and Pendong to Nonoy's island residence.
-The three had a few meetings wherein Nonoy came up with the concept for the album which the two eagerly accepted.
+In 2000, an Englishman who had been living in the Philippines named Craig Burrows, MBE came up with the idea to bring together the remaining members of the group and make an album.
+He first spoke with Nonoy, who eagerly agreed, and later brought Nene and Pendong to Nonoy's island residence.
+The three had a few meetings wherein Nonoy came up with the concept for the album, which the two eagerly accepted.
 However, the album was not released.

-Nonoy's concept was never realized, but in 2002, with the support of Burrows, Nene and Pendong made the album Pag-ibig, Pagbabago, Pagpapatuloy.
-Later, Pendong shared his stories with the media, of how Nonoy had finally decided to put down his guitar and settle into a peaceful life; and of the band's beginnings, of how together with Nonoy and Saro, he met Nene at a folk rock club called Kola House and then decided to form their own musical group, naming it 'Salt of the Earth'.
+Nonoy's concept was never realized, and in 2002, with the support of Burrows, Nene and Pendong made their own album titled Pag-ibig, Pagbabago, Pagpapatuloy.
+Later, Pendong shared his stories with the media about how Nonoy finally decided to pursue away from the spotlight and settle into a peaceful life, the band's beginnings, and how together with Nonoy and Saro he met Nene at a folk-rock club called Kola House and then decided to form their own musical group, naming it 'Salt of the Earth'.
 This he claimed was the beginning of the group ASIN.

-Nonoy continued to perform with a new partner named Ginji, known together as 'Noyginji Interaktiv'.
-They distributed CDs with new compositions, such as "...Ang Karugtong" ("...The Continuation").
+Nonoy continued to perform with a new partner named Ginji, performing as Noyginji Interaktiv.
+They distributed CDs with new compositions, such as "...Ang Karugtong" (...The Continuation).

-In mid-2006, Nene and Pendong parted ways.
-Pendong and his family emigrated to USA where he continued playing as Grupong Pendong.
+In the middle of 2006, Nene and Pendong parted ways.
+Pendong and his family emigrated to the United States where he continued playing as Grupong Pendong.
 During the last quarter of the same year, Nonoy and his family moved to Israel and continued to perform as Noyginji Interaktiv.
 Nene stayed in the Philippines and played as a soloist.

-On July 14, 2010, Nonoy and Nene reunited as ASIN to pay tribute to their fallen colleague Saro Bañares Jr. in Koronadal, South Cotabato.
-Their performance marked the opening of the 44th T’nalak Festival, a yearly celebration showcasing dances and crafts of the tribal communities as well as the produce of South Cotabato.
-The following day, they were invited by Manny Pacquiao to play in his home province Saranggani before a large crowd.
+On July 14, 2010, Nonoy and Nene reunited as ASIN to pay tribute to Saro Bañares Jr. in Koronadal, South Cotabato.
+Their performance marked the opening of the 44th T’nalak Festival, a yearly celebration showcasing the dances and crafts of the tribal communities as well as the produce of South Cotabato.
+The following day, they were invited by Manny Pacquiao to play in his home province, Sarangani, before a large crowd.
 On the third day, they casually played for invited guests of the mayor of Lake Sebu in Surallah, South Cotabato.

-ASIN Won as MYX Magna Award in the recent 16th MYX Music Awards 2021 last August 6 via virtual online during the COVID 19 Pandemic and also contributing their excellence in OPM folk rock music industry.
+ASIN were presented a MYX Magna Award at the MYX Music Awards 2021, held virtually on August 6, 2020 during the COVID-19 pandemic.
+The award recognizes their contributions to the OPM industry.